 Local boards subject to the open meeting requirements are: Municipal service boards, transportation commissions, boards of health, planning boards, or any other board, commission, committee, body or local authority established or exercising any power under any Act with respect to the affairs or purposes of one or more municipalities.
 A board of management of a business improvement area (BIA) is also considered to be a "local board."
-School boards and conservation authorities are not considered "local boards."
+School boards and conservation authorities are not considered "local boards" for the purpose of the open meeting law.

-The Municipal Act, 2001 also specifically excludes police services boards and public library boards from the application of the open meeting requirements of the Act.
-For the purpose of the open meetings law, corporations established by municipalities under section 203 of the Municipal Act and electrical companies incorporated by municipalities under s.142 of the Electricity Act, 1998 are not considered to be local boards.
+The Municipal Act, 2001 specifically excludes police services boards and public library boards from the open meeting requirements of the Act.
+For the purpose of the open meetings law electrical companies incorporated by municipalities under s.142 of the Electricity Act, 1998 are not considered to be local boards.